AdobeDocs/advertising.en/help/dsp/campaign-management/reports/campaign-reports-about.md

 #### Alert Indicators

 An "[!UICONTROL Alerts]" column indicates when a package, placement, or ad &mdash; or any child entity under a package or placement &mdash; has an issue.
 An "[!UICONTROL Alerts]" column indicates when a campaign, or any child entity under it, has an issue.
-An [!UICONTROL Alerts Panel] icon to the right of the toolbar also indicates if any alerts are available for the entities that are listed.
+A [!UICONTROL Pulse Panel] icon to the right of the toolbar also indicates if any alerts are available for the entities that are listed.
 See "[View Alerts](campaign-alerts.md)" for more information.

 ### Other Types of Campaign-level Reporting